biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 ### 2.1.
 Looking at the biplot

 DEICODE produces a biplot using Robust Aitchison PCA.
 As mentioned above, the "feature rankings" we're going to look at here are the feature loadings in this biplot.
+(Just to be clear, the actual data describing the biplot -- the sample and feature loadings -- are contained in the `ordination.qza` artifact that DEICODE produces;
-(The biplot's data is contained in the `ordination.qza` artifact produced by DEICODE and is visualized in the `biplot.qzv` visualization produced by Emperor.)
+a *visualization* of this data is contained in `biplot.qzv`, a visualization produced by Emperor.)

-(If you'd like to learn about how DEICODE generates a biplot, check out [Martino et al. 2019.](https://msystems.asm.org/content/4/1/e00016-19))
+(If you'd like to learn about how DEICODE generates a biplot, check out [Martino et al. 2019](https://msystems.asm.org/content/4/1/e00016-19).)

 When using Qurro to look at DEICODE output, it makes sense to look at both the biplot and at the Qurro visualization.
 If we see a pattern in the biplot (e.g.